amazzoli/GeomDraw/docs/code_docs.markdown

 // Creating a white pentagon
 Vector2 center = new Vector2(2, 2);
 Vector2 scale = new Vector2(2, 2);
-PoligonRegular pentagon = new PoligonRegular(5, center, scale, Color.white)
+PolygonRegular pentagon = new PolygonRegular(5, center, scale, Color.white)

 // Using the Drawer object to draw drawer.Draw(pentagon)